jiekesen/Lightgbm/README.md

 ```bash
 python Lightgbm.py
 ```
-Tips： Please note the modification of the file path.
+Tips： Please note the modification of the file path.Due to the use of 10-fold cross-validation repeated 100 times, the training time may be considerable.
+To facilitate direct code execution by users, we also provide a version in Jupyter Notebook format.